brett-baudin-consulting/uMdali/README.md

 ---

 I hope this guide helps you get started with the application!
 If you run into any issues or have any questions, don't hesitate to ask for help.
 Good luck!

-Certainly!
-Below is a sample FAQ section for a chat frontend that interfaces with different Learning Management Systems (LMS).
-This FAQ is designed to address common questions users might have about the chat integration.

 ---